 Before calculating this formula, we need to pinpoint the following three variables.

 1. Fixed Costs – these are costs independent of sales volumes, such as rent, insurance, and loan payments.
 These are commonly known as SG&A.

 3. The sale price of the product or service.

 After you can establish these numbers, you can calculate the break-even point expressed in units produced or quantity of service sold.

 To illustrate the break-even point, let’s assume a sock manufacturer has fixed expenses that total $10,000 per month.
 Their variable cost (COGS) per unit is $5 per pair of socks, and the socks retail for $25 (sale price).

 We first find the contribution margin, which is $20 per pair of socks.
 Then by dividing the fixed costs by the contribution margin, you will know how many units of socks you need to sell to break even.

 A break-even analysis is helpful whether you are just starting a business or have been operating already for several years.
 It is never too late to start using this new tool, and there are also a few instances where this metric becomes increasingly valuable.

-- Changes in manufacturing – a business is considering outsourcing a portion of their manufacturing.
-Suppose the organization can produce the same quality with lower variable cost but isn’t sure if working with a partner would increase fixed cost.
+◦ Changes in manufacturing – a business is considering outsourcing a portion of their manufacturing.
+Suppose the organization can produce the same quality with a lower variable cost but isn’t sure if working with a partner would increase the fixed cost.
 In that case, this analysis will play a critical role in determining if the change would be cost-effective.